-VALIDATE proposes an integrative HTA approach, where the safety, clinical, and cost-effectiveness of novel health technologies are thoroughly integrated with their wider ethical, legal and social implications and stakeholders are involved in a more meaningful way during the entire HTA process.
+VALIDATE proposes an integrative HTA approach, where the safety, clinical effectiveness, and cost-effectiveness of health technologies are thoroughly integrated with their wider ethical, legal, cultural, social, environmental, and organisational implications and stakeholders are involved in a more meaningful way during the entire HTA process.

 Figure 2.
-The integrative approach of VALIDATE
+The conventional HTA process vs. the integrative approach of VAILIDATE